dativebase/dativerf/docs/design.rst

 Ready
 --------------------------------------------------------------------------------

-- The authenticated OLD's application settings should be displayed at a URL path that contains the OLD slug.

 Backlog
 --------------------------------------------------------------------------------

+- Successful authentication should result in the home page of the authenticated OLD being rendered under the home tab.
 - URLs should work on page refresh or on a fresh page.
 Currently they do not.
   One reason is that the in-memory DB is lost and therefore the authenticated OLD cannot be retrieved.